She who walked in circles

 Not because she lacked will – but because the Archivist kept bringing out folders when she tried to move forward.

-“This person betrayed you,” he could say.
+"This person betrayed you," he might say.

-“This day everything went wrong.”
+"This day, everything went wrong."

-“This proves you have to be careful.”
+"This proves you need to be careful."

-And she answered, without really being convinced:
+And she would answer, without really being convinced:

 "Yes, yes.
 I hear you."

-It was the patient one who saw through her the most.
+It was The Patient One who saw through her the most.

-She had no binders.
+She had no folders.

 She had no orders.